 Do not drag furniture across a wood floor.
 Lift the furniture, and if possible put wood protector covers underneath the legs of your furniture.

 Parquet floors often fade in spots, usually due to wear and tear of the varnish or polyurethane finish.
 You can refinish these floors, by sanding and then applying a new coat or two of polyurethane sealer.

-Put some masking tape around the damaged area, and then sand, stain and put on a new finish.

-If you have missing pieces in your parquet floor, take a piece to the home improvement store and find the best match in color and grain to use in the repair.
+Put some masking tape around the damaged area, and then sand, stain and put on a new finish If you have missing pieces in your parquet floor, take a piece to the home improvement store and find the best match in color and grain to use in the repair.
 Have the new piece cut to the right size and shape, and use a polyvinyl glue to hold it into place.